guaguaguaxia/english_thinking_training/Noun.md

 ### spoon
 an object consisting of a round, hollow part and a handle, used for mixing, serving, and eating food

+### professor
+a teacher of the highest rank in a department of a British university, or a teacher of high rank in an American university or college

+### coach
+someone whose job is to teach people to improve at a sport, skill, or school subject

+### judge
+a person who is in charge of a trial in a court and decides how a person who is guilty of a crime should be punished, or who makes decisions on legal matters

+### staff
+the group of people who work for an organization

+### society
+a large group of people who live together in an organized way, making decisions about how to do things and sharing the work that needs to be done.
+All the people in a country, or in several similar countries, can be referred to as a society